 - Digitizing Hidden Collections Reports: 2016 grant recipients*

 *Use the username and password you established with your original application to log into the online reporting system.
 If you have forgotten your password, use the “Forgot Password?” link on the log-in page.

 All reports should demonstrate consistency with the original proposal and any previous interim reports; consistent financial reporting is essential.
 Some budget variations are to be expected, but all discrepancies from the proposal and previous financial reports should be explained in the budget narrative.
 Other narrative sections should demonstrate compliance with the original proposal in terms of deliverables and grant activities, including outreach.
 All changes made to the original plan should be clearly identified and explained; in some cases, a formal grant modification request must be submitted and approved prior to implementation.

 All original award letters include required reporting deadlines.
 In general, the first interim report should be submitted no later than one month after the twelve-month reporting period, with each successive interim report due on the same date each following year.
 Final reports are due no later than three months following the end of the grant period.
-If unusual circumstances arise that cause reporting delays, recipients must inform Program Officer Nicole Ferraiolo as soon as possible.
+If unusual circumstances arise that cause reporting delays, recipients must inform Program Officer Nicole Ferraiolo and the grants team as soon as possible.